Rush-Shaw/Instagram-Followers/README.md

 3) It'll take about 4 hours or longer for your data to be available for download and once it's ready, you will be able to download a zipped file.
 You will then go to the folder titled **followers and following** and extract out the two files; **followers_1.json** and **following.json**.
 These will be the files needed to get your info.

 4) Create a REPL Python file like so:

 ![image](https://user-images.githubusercontent.com/69100536/236706274-07cd4ebf-8571-4f84-a9c9-580cf2ea3bf5.png)

-\nthen proceed to dropping the two previously stated files into the file hub.
+then proceed to dropping the two previously stated files into the file hub.

 ![image](https://user-images.githubusercontent.com/69100536/236706405-94a5b9cf-dc82-437e-a38a-a128a62923e0.png)